redecentralize/alternative-internet/README.md

 ### Project Meshnet

 [Project Meshnet](https://projectmeshnet.org/) aims to build a sustainable decentralized alternative internet.
 Used by [Hyperboria](http://hyperboria.net/) and built on [CJDNS](http://cjdns.info/).

+### Retroshare

+[RetroShare](http://retroshare.sourceforge.net/) is an open source, decentralised communication platform.
+It lets you chat and share with friends and family, with a web-of-trust to authenticate peers.

 ### Tavern